junun123/Demorepo/README.md

 ## This is learnng app

-##U can maintain version inside git repo
+## U can maintain version inside git repo

+This is simple web project for showig how to use git.